-The power in my area rarely goes out so our backup system is a low power portable generator with a power distribution adapter.
-This gives us just enough power to keep the refrigerator, lights, and a few low power devices going during a short outage.
+The power in my area rarely goes out so our backup system is a low-power portable generator with a power distribution adapter.
+This gives us just enough power to keep the refrigerator, lights, and a few low-power devices going during a short outage.
 If you live in an area where you may need heat and or air conditioning in a power outage you may want to consider a little more power output than that.

 How do you figure this out?
 First, your electronics and appliances will have the wattage needed to power the item on their tag.
 Some items will require more power called peak power, to turn on and then much less power to run the appliance.
-Your microwave, for example, will require a larger amount of power to kick the appliance on and then once it is running it will use less power.
-Keep this type of electronic or appliance in mind when calculating your power need.
-You would not want to overload and lose your back up power because of a small miscalculation.
+Your microwave, for example, will require a larger amount of power to kick the appliance on, and then once it is running it will use less power.
+Keep this type of electronic appliance in mind when calculating your power need.
+You would not want to overload and lose your backup power because of a small miscalculation.

 Now let’s think, what are the most important appliances and/or electronics needed during an outage?
 Refrigerator, heat, AC, sump pump, microwave, TV, radio, phone, lights, etc.